veekas/fe-testing-workshop/README.md

   - unit
   - visual
   - CI integration
-- babel-register will transpile code
+- babel-register will transpile code in babelrc
+- isomorphic/universal code works in both browser and server